 Youth Art Exhibition

-Area students in grades 6-12 are invited to participate in our annual
+We invite area students in grades 6-12 to participate in our annual

 Dia de los Muertos Youth Art Exhibition.